This is a great question, and one that I get frequently.

 In the past, the way therapists were taught to deal with PTSD is to talk about it.
 They had the patient talk again and again and again about what happened, and over time the person would become desensitized and have more tolerance for their symptoms, and gradually reclaim their life.

-This can be an effective way to go (and one that I offer), but this treatment also has a high dropout rate because it’s so emotionally difficult to bear.
+This can be an effective way to go, but this treatment also has a high dropout rate because it’s so emotionally difficult to bear.
 What if you just don’t know if you can bear to talk about what happened?
+Also, according to the world-renowned psychiatrist Bessel Van Der Kolk, trauma affects the brain so deeply that talking alone will not completely resolve it.

 One way to define PTSD is as a phobia of memory.
 Think about it, doesn’t it seem to fit?
 You tend to not want to think about what happened and try to push it out of your mind, but those memories and images keep coming back.